Meet the Board

 Pamela R. Rollins, MS Ed.D., SLP

-Dr Rollins early research focused on the critical evaluation of language measures and the development of new communication tools that could be used with typical children and children with ASD.
-She uses these tools to define learning and communication processes associated with acquisition of social communication and language.
-Her current focus is on developing and evaluating interventions for children at risk for and diagnosed with ASD.
-In addition, she works with a team of autism experts and robotics designers to create Robots4Autism and conducts research to understand the effects of Robots on communication skills in children with ASD.
+Dr Rollins’ early research focused on the critical evaluation of language measures and developing new communication tools that could be used with typical children and children with ASD.
+She uses these tools to define social and communication processes necessary for the acquisition of joint attention and social communication.
+Her current research is translational, evaluating the efficacy and effectiveness of parent mediated early interventions for children diagnosed with or suspected of autism spectrum disorder (ASD).